apache/cordova-docs/www/docs/en/2.3.0/cordova/file/filewriter/filewriter.md

 Details
 -------

-The `FileWriter` object is a way to write files to the device file system (UTF-8 encoded).
+The `<a href="../fileobj/fileobj.html">File</a>Writer` object is a way to write files to the device file system (UTF-8 encoded).
 Users register their own event listeners to receive the writestart, progress, write, writeend, error and abort events.

-A FileWriter is created for a single file.
+A <a href="../fileobj/fileobj.html">File</a>Writer is created for a single file.
 You can use it to write to a file multiple times.
-The FileWriter maintains the file's position and length attributes, so you can seek and write anywhere in the file.
-By default, the FileWriter writes to the beginning of the file (will overwrite existing data).
-Set the optional append boolean to true in the FileWriter's constructor to begin writing to the end of the file.
+The <a href="../fileobj/fileobj.html">File</a>Writer maintains the file's position and length attributes, so you can seek and write anywhere in the file.
+By default, the <a href="../fileobj/fileobj.html">File</a>Writer writes to the beginning of the file (will overwrite existing data).
+Set the optional append boolean to true in the <a href="../fileobj/fileobj.html">File</a>Writer's constructor to begin writing to the end of the file.

 Supported Platforms
 -------------------